JanisErdmanis/SynchronicBallot.jl/README.md

-# KeyChain.jl
+# SharedBallot.jl
-A protocol for anonymous registration of public keys
+A protocol for anonymous and unique registration of messages